 Tourists lose out to bank fees and charges every time they go abroad.
 Using the usual bank debit or credit card abroad typically attracts non-sterling transaction fees, foreign currency purchase fees, and fees for cash withdrawals.

 A non-sterling transaction fee for debit cards varies between 2.75% and 3%.
 On top of that, banks often apply a flat fee between £0.50 and £1.50 for each debit card purchase.
-Cash withdrawals attract an additional foreign cash fee of 1.5% to 2% or a flat fee of up to £1.50 plus whatever charge the local ATM provider might have.
+Cash withdrawals attract an additional foreign cash fee of 1.5% to 2% or a flat fee of up to £1.50 plus whatever the local ATM provider might charge.

 Even some of the so-called fee-free cards have strings attached.
 For example, their free spend may be limited to a certain amount, or only apply at certain times (such as weekdays only).
 Credit card cash withdrawals abroad may affect your credit rating and hit you with interest on that withdrawal from day 1.

 The fees vary a lot and are often hidden among the terms and conditions.
 So you would need to do some very detailed research to find out how much you’re actually paying in charges on every trip.

 Exchange rates, while on the face of it pretty simple, are actually a lot more complex than meets the eye.